webplatformco/project-class-composition/README.md

 Many of the use cases for partials need to extend the API surface of the implementing class (new properties and methods).
 While most use cases are around instance fields, extending statics should also be supported.

+### Operate on prototypes, not instances

+All API surface extension should be done on the class prototype, not individual instances, both for performance reasons and to make introspection easier.

 ### Adding side effects to existing methods

 Besides adding new API surface, partials need to be able to extend existing methods with new behavior.